cjee21/Win11SupportFeed/README.md

 The pre-built binaries can be found at the [releases page](https://github.com/cjee21/Win11SupportFeed/releases).

-It is built with the following command:
+They are built and released using [GitHub Actions](https://github.com/cjee21/Win11SupportFeed/actions/workflows/release.yml) with the following command:

 ```ps
 cargo build --release